Frequently Asked Questions

 What are the hotels like that Y2I uses in Israel?

 - Y2I stays in nice hotels in Israel.
-We reserved the following accommodations:
+We reserved the following accommodations (subject to change):

 How many teens share a room?

-There will be two teens per room and teens do not share beds.
+- There will be no more than three teens per room and teens do not share beds.

 How do you travel around Israel?